ajberkley/canadarasp/README.md

 processing --- it just archives some data from the forecasts to S3 and processes it on demand when requested through a simple web service).

-# Critical TODO
-ECCC changed the HRDPS data source to a rotated lat/lon grid which required some changes to the processing pipeline.
-An upgraded wgrib2 (development version--- had to get the devs to fix -small_grib bug with rotated lat/lon grids).
-Also had to upgrade libgdal-2 to libgdal-3.
-There were some breaking changes (order or coordinates flipped, forced them back...).
-Also it seems not to support the old GDPS grid properly anymore, or at least I'm not computing something right so I have a kludge workaround using the cached transformation file generated from GDAL2.
-GDPS is currently broken probably for this reason.

-Also I need to update the local-time package as it is using timezone data from 2019.
-Some users live in America/Creston which is a no DST zone and somehow that data is not in the older TZ data.
-Right now I manually updated the package to make it the same as America/Phoenix.
 # System generalities

 This runs in the Amazon cloud in ca-central-1a, which is Montreal.